prakhar19/MiniGames-Conway-s-Game-Of-Life/README.md

-This was made for a submission to one of my college projects.
+I made this for a submission to one of my college projects.

 A simple representation of the Conway's Game Of Life (for more info, go here: http://web.stanford.edu/~cdebs/GameOfLife/) on a finite square grid, made using JAVA.
 The original game consists of an infinite grid.